 |Caprylyl Glycol||Hexylene Glycol||Potassium Sorbate|

 Read the ingredients from left to right.
 This tells the relative amounts of each in the skin cream.
 Of these, Acetyl Hexapeptide-8 is the most important because its mentioned on the product.
-Acetyl Hexapeptide-8 is the science name for Argireline.
+Acetyl Hexapeptide-8 is the scientific name for Argireline.

 What Is Argireline